Locations:

 Gynecologist

 A gynecologist specializes in the female reproductive system.
 Gynecologists diagnose and treat many conditions and diseases.
-Most healthcare providers recommend seeing a gynecologist for the first time between 13 and 15.
+Most healthcare providers recommend seeing a gynecologist for the first time between ages 13 and 15.

 What is a gynecologist?